University of Colorado Grading System – 4.0 Scale

 Students must decide on taking a course pass/fail by the Census date published on the Academic caldendar for each term.
 Students are rarely allowed to change their pass/fail status after this deadline, and never after graded assignments are due.
 In order to elect for a P/F grade rather than a letter grade, students must submit a Schedule Adjustment Form to the Office of the Registrar by Census and instructor permission is not required.

 No Credit Grading Option

 A No Credit grading option is an official audit and carries no credit towards graduation requirements.
-The 'NC' grade is automatically indicated on the course grade sheet and placed on the student's transcript.
+The 'NC' grade is automatically indicated on the course grade sheet and published on the student's transcript.
 Students rarely select the No Credit grading option.

-No Credit is an official registration providing students with the same rights and privileges as students registered for a letter grade.
 It is up to the student and instructor to formulate policies for course attendance, participation and graded exercises.

 The posting of grades by name or student number (even with name obscured) violates federal law under the Family Educational Rights and Privacy Act (FERPA) and is strictly prohibited.
 In principle, no grade may be posted in a manner that would allow a student to learn another student's grade.

 Assignment Grades – assignment grades and cumulative course grades during the semester

 Faculty are encouraged to use the Learning Management System(currently Canvas) to privately post grades for individual assignments for students.
 It is not acceptable to post grades publicly, in any manner.